Nuna: Nuna 9 (2017)

 In the challenger class, the team from Delft again retained their title with Nuna 9 and an average speed of 81.2 km/h (50.5 mph), just ahead of the University of Michigan Solar Car Team.
 A modified version of the car, Nuna 9S, won the 2018 Sasol Solar Challenge in South Africa.

 Nuna X (2019)

 Nuna X (10) was in first place on the last day of the race with an average speed of 85.22 km/h (52.95 mph), but their race ended abruptly due to a fire in the car.
 The car burned down within minutes, preventing the team from capturing the 8th world title.
 This was the first time since the team started participating in the World Solar Challenge that they failed to secure a place on the podium.
-A modified version of the car, Nuna Phoenix, set a world record for the most amount of kilometers driven using just the power of the sun: 924 km after their race got cancelled due to COVID-19.
+A modified version of the car, Nuna Phoenix, set a world record for the most kilometers driven using just the power of the sun: 924 km after their race got cancelled due to COVID-19.